(Cognitive Disability; Developmental Disability; Mental Retardation)

 Special Olympics Canada

-Intellectual disability fact sheet.
+Facts about intellectual disability.
 The Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/ncbddd/dd/ddmr.htm .
-Accessed February 20, 2013.
+Available at: https://www.cdc.gov/ncbddd/developmentaldisabilities/facts-about-intellectual-disability.html.
+Accessed January 27, 2021.

 Intellectual disabilities in children—approach to the patient.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/intellectual-disabilities-in-children-approach-to-the-patient.
 Accessed January 27, 2021.

 Purugganan O. Intellectual Disabilities.
 Pediatr Rev. 2018 Jun;39(6):299-309.